trplx/capacitor-voice-recorder/README.md

 Start the audio recording.

-Optional options can be used with this method to save the file in the device's filesystem and return a path to that file instead of a base64 string.
+Optional options `directory` and `subDirectory` can be used with this method to save the file in the device's filesystem and return a path to that file instead of a base64 string.
 This greatly increases performance for large files.

 | Param         | Type                                                          |
 | ------------- | ------------------------------------------------------------- |